Optimal binary search tree: Definition

-(It is the presence of the fourth operation, which rearranges the tree during the accesses, which makes this the dynamic optlmality problem.)
+(It is the presence of the fourth operation, which rearranges the tree during the accesses, which makes this the dynamic optimality problem.)

 For each access, our BST algorithm may perform any sequence of the above operations as long as the pointer eventually ends up on the node containing the target value xi.
 The time it takes a given dynamic BST algorithm to perform a sequence of accesses is equivalent to the total number of such operations performed during that sequence.
 Given any sequence of accesses on any set of elements, there is some minimum total number of operations required to perform those accesses.
 We would like to come close to this minimum.

 While it is impossible to implement this "God's algorithm" without foreknowledge of exactly what the access sequence will be, we can define OPT(X) as the number of operations it would perform for an access sequence X, and we can say that an algorithm is dynamically optimal if, for any X, it performs X in time O(OPT(X)) (that is, it has a constant competitive ratio).

 There are several data structures conjectured to have this property, but none proven.
 It is an open problem whether there exists a dynamically optimal data structure in this model.